-In its foundational years, The Block Museum of Art gained a reputation for groundbreaking exhibitions that considered the unique roles prints and printmaking have played within visual culture.
+In its foundational years, The Block Museum of Art gained a reputation for presenting groundbreaking exhibitions that considered the unique roles prints and printmaking have played within visual culture.
 Printmaking stands apart from other artistic media in its capacity for reproduction and dissemination and is an ideal medium for telling stories about human experience to the broadest audiences.
-The Block began to build its collection around etchings, lithographs, screenprints, and other printed media.
+The Block began to build its collection around etchings, lithographs, screen prints, and other printed media.
 While the museum’s mission has evolved over time, prints continue to resonate with its aspiration to present art across time, cultures, and media and to inspire interdisciplinary discussions relevant to our lives today.

 Curated by Cait DiMartino, 2019–20 Block Curatorial Graduate Fellow, and Corinne Granof, Academic Curator.
 This program is partially supported by a grant from the Illinois Arts Council Agency.

 Visit Online Exhibition

 The Block Museum remains closed to the public.
 At this time, limited in-person appointments are available for faculty and student curricular preparation, instruction, and research.

 Given campus and public health guidelines, at this time we can welcome in-person only members of the Northwestern community with research interest and confirmed time-entry reservations.
 All visitors must follow the University Return to Campus Policy, including showing Green SymptomTracker badge and Northwestern Wildcard upon entry, wearing a mask at all times, and maintaining social distancing.
 Reservations will be limited to parties of one or two individuals due to capacity limitations in our galleries.